 Use Collaboration features if you don’t work alone.
 You can:

-Work simultaneously on the same article
+Work simultaneously on the same article.

-Leave comments for your team
+Leave comments for your team.

-Review and switch between the article’s versions in Version History
+Review and switch between the article’s versions in Version History.

-Share your Content Editor with others
+Share your Content Editor with others.

-You can share Content Editor articles in a View & Comment only mode or with full Editing rights
+You can share Content Editor articles in a View & Comment only mode or with full Editing rights.

-Shareable links do not require a Surfer account—you can share them with anyone, and they will still see the guidelines tab (which is especially useful when working with external writers or with multiple clients)
+Shareable links do not require a Surfer account—you can share them with anyone, and they will still see the guidelines tab (which is especially useful when working with external writers or with multiple clients).

-Hit the Done button when you finish
+Hit the Mark as done button when you finish.

 Publish the article.